• Skip to primary navigation

 A baking tin full of croutons and grated Parmesan

-You could also serve this parsnip soup with our Garlic and Rosemary Focaccia.
+You could also serve this soup with our Garlic and Rosemary Focaccia, Homemade Bagels or Easy White Bread.

 Storage

-Store: This soup will keep in the fridge (in an air tight container) for a couple of days.
+Store: Leftovers of this soup will keep in the refrigerator (in an airtight container) for a couple of days.

 Freeze: Make sure that it has cooled fully and then put in freezable bags and lay flat in the freezer.
 It will be good for a couple of months.